imspyrou/imspyrou.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D.
 Candidate in the [School of Economics at the Georgia Institute of Technology](https://econ.gatech.edu/).
-I received my MA in Statistics and Applied Mathematics from the City University of New York in 2017.
-My graduate studies include an MA in Environmental and Plant Pathology Sciences.
+Prior to this, I earned a Master's degree in Statistics and Applied Mathematics from the City University of New York in 2017.
+My graduate studies include also a Master in Environmental and Plant Pathology Sciences.

 I am an applied microeconomist and data analyst working on issues at the intersection of development and agricultural economics.
 My research focuses on the impact of natural disasters on well-being and on alleviation strategies including sustainable agricultural practices.
-My research spans food insecurity drivers, while applying machine learning techniques to predict food security.
+I am interested in food insecurity drivers working on applications of machine learning techniques in food security prediction.

 Other than economics, I enjoy jogging, painting, and swimming.